asbist/uk-cross-asset-market-monitor/README.md

 # UK Cross-Asset Market Monitor

-This project creates a weekly cross-asset summary table using Python and Yahoo Finance data.
-The notebook tracks major equity indicies, FX pairs, commodities, volatility, and bond yields.
-It calculates weekly market moves from Monday open to Friday close.
+This project creates a weekly cross-asset market summary using Python and Yahoo Finance data.
+The notebook tracks major equity indices, FX pairs, commodities, volatility, and bond yields, calculating weekly market moves from Monday open to Friday close.

+The project is designed to support a six-week UK market report by creating a repeatable process for monitoring cross-asset price action, identifying market themes, and exporting weekly snapshots to Excel for ongoing analysis.

-## Assets covered
+## Assets Covered

 The monitor currently tracks:

 - FTSE 100